Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 When you draw CB you simply play it and use it to draw into SI.
 You can target the Doomsday that you used to make the pile with in order to give yourself an additional turn worth of Emrakul attacks.
-More information on SI + Emrakul piles may be found in the <a href="https://github.com/Bennotsi-MTG/Doomsday-Codex/blob/master/shelldock-emrakul.md">Shelldock section</a>.

 ## Summary